Kf637/SLBot/README.md

 ## Configuration

-1. Copy the example environment file and fill in your credentials:
+1. Copy the environment file and fill in your credentials:
    ```bash
    cp .env .env.local
    ```